 Short Stories » The Proud Red Rose

 One beautiful spring day a red rose blossomed in a forest.
-Many kinds of trees and plants grew there.
-As the rose looked around, a pine tree nearby said, “What a beautiful flower.
+As the rose looked around, a pine tree nearby said, “What a beautiful flower!
 I wish I was that lovely.”
-Another tree said, “Dear pine, do not be sad, we can not
+Another tree said, “Dear pine, do not be sad.
+We cannot have everything.”

-“Yes, but the cactus does not like to see any birds suffer,” replied the pine.
+“Yes, but the cactus does not like to see the birds suffer,” replied the pine.

-The rose opened its eyes in wonder and said, “The cactus has water?”
+The rose opened its eyes in wonder and exclaimed, “The cactus has water?”

 “Yes, you can also drink from it.
 The sparrow can bring water to you if you ask the cactus for help.”

 The red rose felt too ashamed to ask for water from the cactus, but finally it did ask for help.
 The cactus kindly agreed.
 The birds filled their beaks with water and watered the rose’s roots.

 Thus the rose learned a lesson and never judged anyone by their appearance again.